amanverma123-prog/DSA_by-Aman/Two Sum & Sliding Window/README.md

 * Understanding how to maximize the score by selecting elements from both ends
 * Maintaining left and right running sums efficiently
 * Replacing left-side selections with right-side selections incrementally
+* Learning to maintain a window with at most **k** invalid elements (zeros)
+* Expanding and shrinking the sliding window based on constraints
+* Tracking the count of zeros to determine window validity
+* Solving binary array optimization problems in linear time
 * Eliminating redundant computations using a sliding window approach
-* Solving array and string optimization problems in linear time
 * Applying constant-space optimization where applicable
 * Improving brute-force solutions to efficient linear-time approaches
 * Identifying the correct sliding window pattern for fixed and variable window problems